 - Prizes are not transferable.

 - Entrants will retain copyright of their work.
-However, in submitting your work, you give permission to Desperate Literature to publicize and promote your work if appropriate (and use your names, title of work and photographs of you in such publicity).
+However, in submitting work, authors give permission to Desperate Literature to publicize and promote the work if appropriate and to use author names and title of work in publicity.

 - As mentioned above, we will be sending the shortlist book to agents in the USA and UK.
-As our aim is to get you all published, we have compiled a little of the advice we’ve received from agents over the years.
-In a nutshell, besides having a manuscript for short fiction or a novel in the best, most polished condition possible, it is helpful to have ideas for future works lined up and ready to present.
+As our aim is to get you all published, we have sought out a little of the advice we’ve received from agents over the years.
+In a nutshell, besides having a manuscript for short fiction or a novel ready (in the best, most polished condition possible), it is helpful to have ideas for future works lined up and ready to present, no matter the state of development.
 Voila.